Equine Volunteer Programme

 A Typical Day

-• 12pm – Help to wash down and check horses returning from the morning safari ride.
+11/12pm – Help to wash down and check horses returning from the morning safari ride, then take them to graze with the rest of the herd.

-• 2pm – Stable duties – this could include record keeping, tack checks and cleaning, stock checks, assisting with maintenance tasks.
+3pm – Stable duties – this could include record keeping, tack checks and cleaning, stock checks, assisting with maintenance tasks, or helping to get horses ready for a PM ride.

-• 6pm – Assist with the horses returning from the PM ride and with bringing in the rest of the herd from grazing.
-Help the stable manager with any veterinary issues then with feeding and getting the horses settled for the night.
+5pm – Assist with bringing in the herd from grazing.
+Help with applying fly spray, hoof oil, and with any veterinary issues then with feeding and getting the horses settled for the night.

 Fees & Application